 Robert “Shep” DeShaney started working at Grishaber Service in 1955 at the age of 16.
 Shep married Harold’s daughter, Sheri, in 1961.
 Shep purchased Paul's half of the business after Paul retired in 1973 and eventually Shep and Sheri became sole owners of the business.
 He has always valued his customers and enjoys spending time joking with the many wonderful people he’s met and served over the years.

 Mike McCoy joined the Grishaber team in 1985 and brings a great deal of experience to the team.
 In 1990-91 the gas tanks and gas pumps were removed and Grishaber Service focused exclusively on providing auto services to its customers.
 Shep and Sheri’s son, Guy DeShaney, joined the team in 2009.
 Guy worked at the station in his younger years prior to a career in IT, and he used his skills to begin automating the shop's processes.
 Guy and his wife, Lindi, are the current owners of Grishaber Service as of 2017, making this the fourth generation to continue serving the folks in the Appleton area.
-Austin Weigman, started at Grishaber Service in 2018, and Kevin Straw and Tim Churchill joined the team in 2019.
+Austin Weigman, started at Grishaber Service in 2018, and Tim Churchill joined the team in 2019.

 Shep and Sheri recently retired from the business.
 Sheri handled the bookkeeping for 46 years up until the time Guy automated all processes in 2017.
 Shep retired in May 2019 but surely will be found occasionally back at the station!

 The Grishaber Service team has and always will be dedicated to providing excellent, honest service to its customers.
 We thank you for your loyalty!